'Afraid We Will Become The Next Xinjiang': China's Hui Muslims Face Crackdown

 Imams in Henan and Ningxia must now attend monthly training sessions that can last for days.
 There, imams told NPR, they are taught Communist ideology and state ethnic policy and discuss Xi Jinping's speeches.
 Imams must then pass an exam testing their ideological knowledge in order to renew their license each year, mirroring how the government issues licenses to imams in the Xinjiang region.

 "We go along with it.
-We say what we have to say, because it is just words, and it lets us continue to work in the mosque," said one of the few imams still based in Henan, requesting his name be kept anonymous because of fears of political reprisal.
+We say what we have to say, because it is just words and it lets us continue to work in the mosque," said one of the few imams still based in Henan, requesting his name be kept anonymous because of fears of political reprisal.

 Fears of Saudi influence